|Nutritional Guidelines (per serving)|

 - 1 green or red bell pepper (cut into 1-inch squares)

 Prepare the Tempeh

-In a separate skillet, saute the tempeh in olive oil until browned, about 3 to 5 minutes.
+In a separate skillet, saute the tempeh in olive oil over medium-high heat until browned, about 3 to 5 minutes.

 Make the Sauce